Fully 3D Unrolled Magnetic Resonance Fingerprinting Reconstruction via Staged Pretraining and Implicit Gridding: Methods

-Finally, we synthesized MPRAGE images from the $R=1$ quantitative maps using Bloch simulations and used them to obtain segmentation masks with FreeSurfer~\cite{fischl2012freesurfer}.
-These masks were then used to apply region-specific loss weighting during model training.
+Finally, we synthesized MPRAGE images from the $R=1$ quantitative maps using Bloch simulation and used them to obtain segmentation masks with FreeSurfer~\cite{fischl2012freesurfer}.
+These masks were then used to apply region-specific loss weighting during model training (additional details in Appendix~\ref{sec:apx_loss}).

-All human data were acquired with informed consent under protocols approved by the local institutional review board.